HaoRanPu/HaoRanPu.github.io/README.md

 #### **How to share/host resume on GitHub?
 (Step-by-Step Guide)**

+1. Create a new repository
+2. Upload resume
+3. Access the resume

 ### **Format resume with a static site generator**

 ## More Resources